The Atacama Cosmology Telescope: Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect with SDSS DR15 Galaxies: kSZ pairwise momentum covariance estimation

-In this section we compare the covariances of the kSZ pairwise momentum estimates for the five luminosity bins ($L43$, $L61$, $L79$, $L43D$ and $L61D$) using jackknife (JK) and bootstrap techniques, as outlined in section~\ref{sec:form:cov}, for the three maps (\cs, \caof and \can) and, for the \cs map, also compare them to the estimate obtained by averaging over many noise simulations.
+In this section we compare the covariances of the kSZ pairwise momentum estimates using jackknife (JK) and bootstrap techniques for the three maps (\cs, \caof and \can) and, for the \cs map, also compare them to the estimate obtained by averaging over many simulated maps.

+For the JK estimation, the clusters in the luminosity bin being considered are binned into $N$ subsamples, removing each subsample exactly once, and each time computing the pairwise estimator according to the remaining ($N-1$) subsamples.
+The covariance matrix is then given by

+where $\hat p_i^\alpha$ is the signal extracted from the $\alpha^{\mathrm{th}}$ JK sample for the $i^{\mathrm{th}}$ separation bin, and $\bar p_i$ is the mean of the $N$ JK samples \cite{2016MNRAS.461.3172S}.
+The inverse of $\hat C_{ij,JK}$ is a biased estimator of the true inverse covariance, and to address this one uses an additional correction factor \cite{Hartlap:2006kj},

+where $K$ is the number of comoving separation bins used in the analysis.
+For our analysis $N=1,000$ and $K=19$ separation bins in total, although we use $K=17$ in the performing the optical $\bar\tau$ fits (excluding the two smallest separation bins), as described in section~\ref{sec:tautheory}.

+For the bootstrap estimation, we randomly reassign the temperature decrements of galaxy positions allowing for repeated values (sampling with replacement).
+We repeat this process 1,000 times, computing the pairwise kSZ estimator for each replicant sample.
+We compute the covariance matrix as the sample covariance of the list of pairwise kSZ curves obtained with this process.
+We note that while the effects of filter overlapping have been shown to cause bootstrap errors to underestimate the covariance for large apertures, the effect has been shown to be negligible for the smaller aperture size used in this analysis (\cite{Schaan:2020qhk}, Appendix D and Fig.~27).

+For the \cs we have access to 560 simulated maps produced in \cite{Darwish:2020fwf}, which include primary CMB, lensing, and Gaussian but spatially inhomogeneous extragalactic foregrounds and noise due to detector correlations and scan strategy, as generated using the pipeline described in \cite{Choi:2020ccd} (specifically, we use simulation version $v1.2.0$).
+Equivalent simulated realizations are not, however, available for the \caof and \can maps.
+We use one simulated map (to keep computation times bounded), to compute JK or bootstrap uncertainties using 1,000 random catalog resamplings and compare these estimates to the average sample covariance obtained from the 560 simulations.

 Figure~\ref{fig:jkbs_errorbar_comparison} shows the standard deviation for the signals obtained from the 560 noise sims, from the JK and bootstrap sampling of the a single noise sim.
 The purpose of this comparison is to test the covariance inference technique by checking against simulations.
 We find that at smaller separations the JK variance exceeds that from noise simulations by 10-25\% with the effect most pronounced for the higher luminosity bin, which has comparatively fewer galaxies.
 We note that the number of galaxy pairs is also comparatively smaller at small versus larger spatial separations.
 We conjecture that the trend may be due to the inadequacy of the JK prefactor in (\ref{eq:JK}) to account for the double counting in pair space in the resampling strategy needed for this statistic, when resampling is done in catalog space, especially when fewer pairs are present.
 We leave further investigation of the origins of these effects, and possible remedies, to a future study.
 By comparison, the uncertainties obtained from the bootstrap technique are more consistent with the standard deviations for the noise simulations.